New & Recent Conflicts

 DeLay worked his way up the Republican hierarchy , becoming the Deputy Whip in 1988, serving under Minority Whip Dick Cheney.
 Following the 1994 elections and the Republican takeover of Congress, DeLay was elected as the new Majority Whip.
 In 2002, he was elected the Majority Leader, the second most powerful job in the House after Speaker Dennis Hastert.

-Abramoff and other lobbyists are accused of giving illegal campaign contributions to Tom DeLay and other politicians.
+Abramoff and other lobbyists were accused of giving illegal campaign contributions to Tom DeLay and other politicians.
 The Schiavo case involved a Florida woman who was in a persistent vegetative coma and her husband's attempt to take her off of life support.
 DeLay and other conservative Republicans in Congress sided with Terri Schiavo's parents, who wanted to keep their daughter on life support.
 DeLay saw this as a "Right To Life" case in a similar vein to his stance against abortion, and involved Congress in the Schiavo case.
 In the Texas redistricting case, DeLay involved various federal agencies in the search for several Texas Democratic State legislators who fled Texas to avoid allowing a quorum in the legislature during a redistricting fight.

 On September 28, 2005, Tom DeLay was indicted by a Texas grand jury on conspiracy charges related to political campaign finances.
 DeLay then announced temporary resignation as Majority Leader, per House rules.
 DeLay retains his seat in Congress.
 Congressman Roy Blunt took over as the interim Majority Leader.